-"Therefore, O Lord, as we celebrate the memorial of the saving
+"Therefore, O Lord, as we celebrate the memorial of the saving Passion of your Son..."

 ☐ Spiritual application: Recall your own paschals, your crosses and resurrections.
 Unite them with Christ's and offer them to the Father.
 The altar is the place where history becomes grace.